ptr727/PlexCleaner/README.md

 - Remove duplicate tracks, where duplicates are tracks of the same type and language.
 - Re-multiplex the media file if required.
 - De-interlace the video track if interlaced.
-- Re-encode video to H264 at `VideoEncodeQuality` if video matches the `ReEncodeVideoFormats`, `ReEncodeVideoCodecs`, `ReEncodeVideoProfiles` list.
+- Re-encode video to H264 at `VideoEncodeQuality` if video matches the `ReEncodeVideoFormats`, `ReEncodeVideoCodecs`, and `ReEncodeVideoProfiles` list.
 - Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
 - Verify the media file integrity.